The Humane Society of Randolph County is a nonprofit organization devoted to promoting the welfare of the animals in Randolph County.

 We sell Vouchers to Randolph County residents only, for low-cost spay/neuter at Sheets Pet Clinic in Greensboro.
 We also sell vouchers for cats only for Seagrove Animal Hospital.
 The vouchers cover the basic cost of surgery and pain medication only.
 All additional costs associated with surgery (cryptorchid males, pregnant/in-heat females, hernia repair, etc) vaccines, and medicines are paid directly to the clinic.
 Feral cats must be in traps and cost extra because they get a rabies vaccine.

 Vouchers may be purchased at 1822-B North Fayetteville St. in Asheboro, usually on the first Saturday of the month from 9 am to 11am.
 Please bring cash or credit/debit card (checks are not accepted) and Photo ID to prove you live in Randolph County.
 We limit families to a total of five vouchers.
 They must then pay the clinics’ regular prices.
-Dogs are $65 and Cats are $45.
-Pain medication now included in the price.
+Dogs are $150 and Cats are $90.
+Pain medication is included in the price.
+Prices are subject to change due to rising veterinary costs.

 After buying a voucher, contact the clinic printed on the voucher for an appointment.
 You take and pick-up your pet on the same day.
 Cats must be in kennels, but dogs may be on leashes.
 The clinic can provide additional information.